Milanche74/Notes/README.md

 - [x] Remove-tags functionality
 - [x] Set max height for note
 - [ ] Make note header, paragraph and code snippet (textarea) into 1 component
-- [ ] When new note's installation or implementation header's are modified, don't save them as that property
+- [ ] When new note's installation or implementation headers are modified, don't save them as that property
 - [ ] Add clean up method to elements
 - [ ] Improve on scroll logic